The Inner Architecture of Consciousness

 But before we arrive at her tapas, there is something more fundamental to understand about who she is, because the tradition is precise about this.
 Brahmacharini is the unmarried form of the Goddess.
 She is the maiden, Parvati before union, energy that has not yet been given outward, Shakti turned entirely inward and upward.
 The deeper meaning of brahmacharya is not simply celibacy, as the word is commonly reduced to.
 It is the state of energy that remains whole within itself, undispersed, undiminished, like a river that has not yet reached the sea and therefore holds within it the full force of everything it will become.
 This is the virgin aspect of energy, not a moral category but a description of concentrated potential.
 Brahmacharini moves through infinity without losing herself in it.
 She is the moon's light, ancient beyond reckoning, and yet arriving each night absolutely herself.

-Day Three… Chandraghanta: The Brilliance
+Day Three… Chandraghanta: The Radiance

 Bhog: Kheer

-She governs the Manipura chakra, the solar plexus, which the ancient texts called the city of jewels, Manipura translating directly from mani (lustrous gem) and pura (city).
+She governs the Manipura chakra, the solar plexus, which the ancient texts called the city of jewels, Manipura translating directly from mani, lustrous gem, and pura, city.
 This is the seat of personal power, the fire centre of the body, where raw intention is converted into decisive action.
 Physiologically, it governs the digestive system, the body's literal furnace of transformation, converting what enters into energy that sustains life.
 The correspondence the seers drew between Chandraghanta and Manipura is exact: she is the form that has internalised the moon's luminosity and now radiates it outward as heat, as confidence, as directed force.
 Her planetary deity is Shukra, Venus, governing love, beauty, and creative power, which tells us something important: the fire of Manipura at its most refined is not aggressive.
 It is creative.
 It is radiant.
 It is the force that makes things beautiful and alive.

-Day Four… Kushmanda: The Leap Into the Source
+Day Four… Kushmanda: The Bliss

 Bhog: Malpua

 Kushmanda does not ask us to be more prepared, more disciplined, or more courageous.
-She asks us to turn and face something that the first three days could only point toward: the question of what we actually are, and what the universe actually is, and whether those are, at the deepest level, the same question.
+She asks us to turn and face something that the first three forms could only point toward: the question of what we actually are, and what the universe actually is, and whether those are, at the deepest level, the same question.

 Before space.
 Before time.
 Before even darkness, because darkness requires somewhere to exist in.
 There was the Mother.
 And she smiled.